Fire Service Collaboration

 Creating a New Regional Fire Service Organization

 Pierce County fire districts have a long, successful history of working together to better serve our communities.
-At the direction of the three Boards of Fire Commissioners, Central Pierce Fire & Rescue (CPFR), Graham Fire & Rescue (GFR) and Orting Valley Fire & Rescue (OVFR) — are exploring the creation of a new regional fire service organization through an equal collaboration legally known as merger.
+At the direction of the three Boards of Fire Commissioners, Central Pierce Fire & Rescue (CPFR), Graham Fire & Rescue (GFR) and Orting Valley Fire & Rescue (OVFR), are asking voters to create a new regional fire service organization through an equal collaboration legally known as merger.

 This decision follows extensive collaboration focused on improving efficiency, reducing costs and improving service quality.
 The conclusion: our communities could be better served as one unified organization.